Pages

 British postcard in the Cinema Stars series by Lilywhite Ltd. Photo: Broadwest.

-Violet Hopson was born as Elma Kate Victoria Karkeek in Port Augusta, South Australia, Australia in 1887.
+Violet Hopson was born Elma Kate Victoria Karkeek in Port Augusta, South Australia, Australia in 1887.
 Violet's earliest performances were with the Pollard Opera Company in Australia and New Zealand from 1898 on.
 In 1900 she went to America with her older sister Zoe Karkeek.
-Zoe and Wilmot Karkeek were long-standing members of this company from 1892.
+Zoe and Wilmot Karkeek have been long-standing members of this company since 1892.
 Violet was known as Kate or Kitty to her family at this stage in her life.
+In 1909, at the age of 21, she married actor Alec Worcester (a.k.a.
+Alexander Howitt Worster) in 1909, and they had two children Alexander Nicholas Howitt (1910) and Jessica Yvonne Howitt (1913).
+She made her film debut probably in the short British ‘fat man comedy’ Mr. Tubby's Triumph (David Aylott, 1910) as the wife of Mr. Tubby (Johnny Butt) for Cricks & Martin Films.

 Two years later she moved over to Hepworth Pictures, where she made such short comedies as The Umbrella They Could Not Lose (Frank Wilson, 1912), Love in a Laundry (Frank Wilson, 1912) with husband Alec Worcester, and The Stolen Picture (Frank Wilson, 1912).
-Soon Cecil Hepworth cast her in other genres such as the crime drama The Jewel Thieves Outwitted (Frank Wilson, 1913) in which jewel thief Jack Hulcup is chased by motor-car and airplane, or the historical drama Drake's Love Story (Hay Plumb, 1913) in which she played Queen Elizabeth.
+Soon Cecil Hepworth cast her in other genres such as the crime drama The Jewel Thieves Outwitted (Frank Wilson, 1913) in which jewel thief Jack Hulcup is chased by a motor-car and aeroplane, or the historical drama Drake's Love Story (Hay Plumb, 1913) in which she played Queen Elizabeth.

 She played opposite other Hepworth stars such as Alma Taylor in the comedy A Little Widow Is a Dangerous Thing (Frank Wilson, 1913), Chrissie White in the drama The Vicar of Wakefield (Frank Wilson, 1913), and Stewart Rome in The Heart of Midlothian (Frank Wilson, 1914).
 In the years of WWI, she appeared in dozens of such short films for Hepworth.
 She soon became a major star of the silent British cinema of the 1910s.
 The audiences nicknamed her the ‘Dear Delightful Villainess’.